petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 Writing can be done the entire time in small chunks.
 For example,
-we can start writing the introduction to our first paper and thesis right from the beginning as we start our lit review.
+we can start writing the introduction to our first paper and thesis from day one as we do our literature review.
 The methods section of a paper can be written as part of planning an experiment, and updated while carrying it out.
 Data analysis and visualization code can be written and tested